1985 Pacific typhoon season: Typhoon Skip

 The initial tropical disturbance formed well south of Hawaii along the near-equatorial trough on August 28, moving briskly to the west.
-The system developed into Tropical Depression Two-C on August 30 and crossed the dateline the next day.
-It strengthened into a tropical storm and typhoon while moving northwest.
+The system developed into Tropical Depression Two-C on August 30 and crossed the Date Line the next day at tropical storm strength.
+It reached typhoon intensity on September 1, while moving northwest.
 It briefly threatened Wake Island as a typhoon before a Tropical Upper Tropospheric Trough (TUTT) recurved Skip off to the northeast.
-It then re-crossed the date line where it became Tropical Storm Skip.
-Skip became an extratropical cyclone on September 8 as it turned to the north and northeast.
+It then re-crossed the Date Line on September 7, becoming Tropical Storm Skip, while transitioning into an extratropical cyclone.

 Typhoon Tess (Miling)

 On August 28, a tropical disturbance formed south of Guam.
 On September 1, the system strengthened into a tropical depression and then tropical storm.
 Throughout its lifetime, Tess moved generally to the west-northwest.
 On September 3, Tess became a typhoon just before moving across Luzon, with four perishing from the resultant floods.
 A tornado was spawned by the system in Lemery.
 Briefly dropping to tropical storm strength, the cyclone turned to the west upon entering the South China Sea.
 On September 5, Tess strengthened into a typhoon while moving northwest towards China and Hong Kong.
 Winds gusted to 65 kn at Hong Kong's international airport and 88 kn at Green Island.
 Tate's Cairn measured 204.4 mm of rainfall.
 Flooding and crop damage was reported across southern China near where Tess moved inland and dissipated.
 One person perished in the Philippines, and two in Hong Kong.